 An Inquisitor that assisted Vader early on in his hunt for surviving Force-sensitives.

 - Affably Evil: She's casual, even around Vader, even when he makes it clear that his patience is waning regarding it.
+However, this doesn't apply to her targets.

 - Does Not Like Shoes: The Ninth Sister either goes barefoot or wears a foot-glove which goes with her legwear.